matthewgee/project-inspector-gadget/README.md

 Sexy description of the project

-This project brought to you by the fabulous Rayid
+This project brought to you by the fabulous Rayid Ghani